 • Add in the vanilla and egg.
 Keep mixing until combined.

-• Fold in the shredded coconut, cranberries, apricots, golden raisins and chopped nuts.
+• Fold in the shredded coconut, apricots, golden raisins, dried cranberries, and chopped pecans.

-• Drop by heaping tablespoonfuls onto a greased baking sheet.
+• Drop heaping tablespoonfuls of the cookie dough onto a greased baking sheet.

 Notes